A colored sl(N)-homology for links in S^3: Morphisms Induced by Local Changes of MOY Graphs

 \subsection{The first composition formula}

-In this subsection, we prove that the change in Figure \ref{creation+saddle+figure} induces, up to homotopy and scaling, the identity map of the matrix factorization.
+In this subsection, we prove that the composition in Figure \ref{creation+saddle+figure} gives, up to homotopy and scaling, the identity map of the matrix factorization.
 Topologically, this means that a pair of canceling $0$- and $1$-handles induce the identity morphism.

-\begin{lemma} Let $\Gamma_0$ and $\Gamma_1$ be the colored MOY graphs in Figure \ref{saddle-move-figure}.
+\begin{lemma} Let $\Gamma_0$ and $\Gamma_1$ be the MOY graphs in Figure \ref{saddle-move-figure}.
+Denote by $X_j$ the $j$-th elementary symmetric polynomial in $\mathbb{X}$ and so on.
 Then under the identification